syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 ## GridWidgetColumn

 `GridWidgetColumn` is used to load any custom widget or multiple widgets to the column's cells.
 Any widget can be loaded using the `cellBuilder` callback.
 You can simply return a required widget in a callback.

+In the below example, image is returned in `cellBuilder` callback.
+Image is already added in the Employee class.

 {% tabs %}
 {% highlight Dart %}